6 victims shot and killed in a Virginia Walmart include a 16-year-old boy, authorities say

 "He came in there and just started spraying," Harper said.

-At least six injured people were transported to local hospitals for treatment, police said.
+At least six more people were transported to local hospitals for treatment, one of whom remained in critical condition Wednesday, city officials said.
+Authorities were also working to determine whether there were any additional injuries that were self-reported.

-Four people injured in the shooting remained hospitalized Wednesday morning, Chesapeake Police Chief Mark Solesky said.
-At least two were in critical condition, said Dr. Michael Hooper, vice president and chief medical officer at Sentara Norfolk General Hospital.

 Jalon Jones, 24, was shot several times by the gunman Tuesday, his mother, Kimberly Shupe, told CNN affiliate WTKR.
 Shupe addressed reporters Wednesday outside the hospital where her son was in the intensive care unit in stable condition.